 Choosing the Right Solution Provider

 Hoof offers a complete payment solution that provides all the tools necessary to take both remote and in person payments.
-It includes powerful software that makes it easy for service businesses to win contracts through quote creation and acceptance online – and then one click conversion into invoices.
+It includes powerful software that makes it easy for service businesses to win contracts through quote creation and acceptance online.